-As a Viennese lad, I probably shouldn’t mention it, but…Salzburg is a lovely place and an easy day trip from Vienna.
-Here’s how to get there and what you can do in the city that gave birth to Mozart.
+As a Viennese lad, I probably shouldn’t say it, but…Salzburg is a lovely place and an easy day trip from Vienna.
+Here’s some quick info on how to get there and what you can do in the city.

-- The train gets you there in around 2½ hours
+- The train journey takes around 2½ hours

 - Walk to and through the old town in an hour or so